Team

 Leonie Guerrero

-Leonie Guerrero is a PhD Candidate within the UNMAKING programme.
+Leonie Guerrero was a PhD Candidate within the UNMAKING programme.
 She graduated in 2018 from the MSc in Social-Ecological Resilience and Sustainable Development at Stockholm Resilience Centre, Stockholm University.
-Her thesis focused on food initiatives using traditional knowledge as a source of innovation for more sustainable food systems.
+Her MSc thesis focused on food initiatives using traditional knowledge as a source of innovation for more sustainable food systems.
+Leonie successfully defended her PhD thesis in January 2024.

 Learn more about Leonie’s PhD research project here.